leysteelic38936/1project/README.md

-In urban areas, streets were often narrow and congested, with pedestrians, carts, and animals competing for limited space, leading to traffic jams and safety hazards.
+Road construction and maintenance were often carried out by local communities, with laborers using simple tools like shovels, picks, and wheelbarrows to repair and improve roads.